Pimelea nivea: Description

 Pimelea nivea is an erect shrub that typically grows to a height of 0.3–3.5 m, its young stems densely covered with white hairs.
 The leaves are arranged in opposite pairs, elliptic to round, 2–16 mm long and 2.5–12 mm wide on a short petiole.
 The upper surface of the leaves is glabrous and the lower surface is densely covered with white hairs.
 The flowers are arranged in large numbers on the ends of the branches in compact clusters.
 The flowers are usually white or cream-coloured, rarely pale pink, the sepals 2.0–4.5 mm long, the floral tube 6–10 mm long.
 Flowering occurs from September to February.

 Taxonomy

 Pimelea nivea was first formally described in 1805 by Jacques Labillardière in his book Novae Hollandiae Plantarum Specimen.
 The specific epithet (nivea) means "snowy" or "snow-white".

 Distribution and habitat

-This pimelea mainly grows on rocky hillslopes and is found in the Devonport-Waterhouse and between Hobart and South West Cape, where it is common an widespread.
+This pimelea mainly grows on rocky hillslopes and is found in the Devonport-Waterhouse and between Hobart and South West Cape, where it is common and widespread.